Weird Science

 Experiment

-In our experiments, we can use leaves from many plant species, for example, small-leaved lime Tilia cordata or large-leaved lime Tilia platyphyllos, common columbine Aquilegia vulgaris (which, since 2014, has been under partial species protection—therefore, experiments can only be performed on cultivated ornamental varieties of this plant), as well as many species from the genus Rosa [4].
-In my experiments, I used leaves of the common grapevine Vitis vinifera, growing in my garden (Photo 2).
+For our experiments, we can use leaves from many plant species, such as small-leaved lime Tilia cordata, large-leaved lime Tilia platyphyllos, or common columbine Aquilegia vulgaris.
+Since 2014, the columbine has been under partial species protection (in Poland), so experiments should only involve cultivated ornamental varieties.
+We can also use many species from the genus Rosa [4].
+In my own experiments, I used leaves from the common grapevine (Vitis vinifera) growing in my garden (Photo 2).

 Photo 2 – Common Grapevine